jmhutchison/QGIS-Training-Manual/animal_health/index.rst

 *******************************************************************************

 The purpose of this module is to show how QGIS can be used to assist in animal health scenarios.
+In order to do this, you will have needed to study and be familiar the previous chapters of this manual, but in particular you need to be familiar with chapters 3 - *Creating a basic map*, chapter 7 - *Vector analysis*

 .. toctree::